lsund/myblog/resources/public/md/dynamic_vs_static_p3.md

 #### Second attempt: Your view on the world

-The only thing left is to turn philosophical.
-There is a theory called platonism, that states that there is some universal truth behind all of mathematics.
+The last resort is to turn philosophical.
+Platonism is a philosphy that states that there is a universal truth behind all of mathematics.
 For example, a circle drawn on a piece of paper thats not a circle but merely a projection of the circle in the physical world.
-A circle is something abstract that does not originate from niether the physical world or the mental world of our minds.
+A circle is something abstract that does not originate from neither the physical world or the mental world of our minds.
 It exists in a third world, disconnected from the mental and physical world, the world of truth.

 The complementary theory is known as formalism.
 Formalism states that it is possible for anyone can sit down with a pen and paper and write down a number of axioms, from which you derive _all_ of mathematics.
 As a side-note, Gödel showed that there are some things in mathematics that cannot be derived like this.
-On the other hand, the curry-howard-lambek isomorphism states that different fields in mathematics have a one-to-one correspondance, ie they are the same.
+On the other hand, the Curry-Howard-Lambek isomorphism states that different fields in mathematics have a one-to-one correspondance, ie they are the same.

 Can you identify with one of these philosophies?
-If you can, you can finally choose programming paradigm.
+If you can, this might help you choose your programming paradigm..

-1. You're a platonist.
-You believe that mathematics and the universe has some universal truth disjoint from our (current) understanding.
-You shouldn't try to set up your own rules and enforce theories of understanding the world.
+1. You are a Platonist.
+You believe that mathematics and the universe has a universal truth disjoint from our (current) understanding.
+You shouldn't try to set up your own rules and enforce theories of understanding the world, instead let the world come to you in a free form.
 Use Clojure as your tool as it helps you describe the world without restrictions.

-2. You're a formalist.
-You believe that the fact that the "same" math was discovered at different places at different times shows that there is som inherent structure in our understanding and that we can control our own mind.
+2. You are a Formalist.
+You believe that the fact that the "same" math was discovered at different places at different times shows that there is some inherent structure in the world of problem solving.
 We make our own mental models and we change them as needed.
-Use haskell as your tool since the language lets you describe structure better.
+Use Haskell as your tool as it is superior in describing this structure.

 No matter what thoughts and viewpoints you have today: Remember to stay open!
-As craftsmen, we are really proud on our knowledge and our craft and it usually hurts admitting that we might have done something wrong for a long time.
+As craftsmen, we are really proud on our knowledge and our craft and values.
+However, it is when we expand our mind that we can elevate ourselves to the next step.

-## Some Resources
+## Some thoughts were based on the following

 [Stephen Deihls Haskell in production][1]